thoughtworks/arthritiscampaign/README.md

 When you start a new campaign, you should change the Flickr image tag to make sure the new campaign use a different group of images.

 Edit app.rb file under the source code repository root folder.
-Change the line:
+Replace "arthritiscampaign" in the line:

 	set :campaign, "arthritiscampaign"

-to set the Flickr image tag.
+to set a new tag.

 ### Change sharing messages
 To change the sharing messages for Facebook, Twitter and Tumblr, edit "lib/helpers/application_helper.rb":